Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Neural-PI Control with Stability and Output Agreement Guarantees

-The detailed proof of Theorem~\ref{thm: output_level_stable} is given in Appendix~\ref{app:thm_output_level_stable} in the supplementary material, and we sketch the proof here.
-At an equilibrium, the right side of~\eqref{subeq: s_bary} equals to zero gives $\bm{y}^*=\Bar{y}\mathbbold{1}_n$.
-We show this equilibrium is asymptotically stable by constructing a Lyapunov function $V(\bm{x},\bm{\eta},\bm{s} )$, that is positive semidefinite and satisfies $\dot{V}(\bm{x},\bm{\eta},\bm{s} )\leq 0$ with the equality only holding at the equilibrium.
-In particular, as shown in the proof, the stability condition does not depend on the specifics of $f_i(\cdot)$ (as long as it is EIP), making the stability certification robust to parameter changes for networked systems satisfying Assumption~\ref{ass: EIP_node}.
-We will demonstrate this in the experiment of power system control.
+\begin{remark}[Robustness] Theorem~\ref{thm: output_level_stable} does not depend on the specifics of $f_i(\cdot)$ in nodal dynamics \eqref{eq:node_dyn} (as long as it is EIP), making the convergence certification robust to parameter changes for systems satisfying Assumption~\ref{ass: EIP_node}.
+This will be demonstrated in the experiment on power system control. \end{remark}